Quick Answer – Best Portable Toilet:

 That might not look like a big deal, but for a toilet that you can carry with you wherever you go, it is.
 The toilet will flush with a simple push of the nozzle and can be emptied by rotating the spout.

-All in all, this could be the best portable toilet that doesn’t feel any different from the one in your bathroom.
+All in all, this could be a top-notch camping toilet that doesn’t feel any different from the one in your bathroom.

 - It does not retain smells